bcCOVID-19group/bcCOVID-19group-site/content/post/2021-12-22-report/index.md

 #url_video: https://youtu.be/KGkweE9NQQM
 ---
 The BC COVID-19 Modelling team issued their [fourteenth report](COVID19group-2021-12-22.pdf) on the status of COVID-19 in British Columbia (December 22nd, 2021).
-This report focuses on the Omicron variant which poses a substantial risk for spreading rapidly in Canada, even among those fully vaccinated.
+This report focuses on the Omicron variant, which is spreading rapidly in Canada, even among those fully vaccinated.
 In the video accompanying this report (to appear), [Dr. Eric Cytrynbaum](/authors/cytryn/) walks you through the key results and highlights the take-home messages.